How Krit uses a "super ridiculous quiz" and Drip to segment their leads

 Once you're sorted with your questions, follow these steps to make your own assessment quiz:

 1. Krit started out their quiz with a Welcome Screen.
-To add a Welcome Screen, go to Editor > Content and click on the plus sign.
-A menu will come up called Choose a question type, where you can select Welcome Screen.
+To add a Welcome Screen, click + Add content.

-2. Add a welcome message to kick off your typeform.
-Krit kept things dead simple to get straight to the point.
+2. Add a welcome message to kick off your form.
+Krit kept things simple to get straight to the point.
 If you like, though, you can customize your Welcome Screen by adding images or videos and changing the font, text color and size.
-This is done by going to the Design menu on the right.
+This is done by going to the Design tab on the right and selecting or creating a theme.

 3. Andrew added a Statement to the start of Krit's quiz which he used to explain how to take the quiz.